The Problem of Dynamic Spatial Sampling and Geofence Surveillance

-We sample hyothetical perimeters in a local neighborhood around this cutoff, or between 125m (410ft) and 175m (574ft).
+We sample hypothetical perimeters in a local neighborhood around this cutoff, or between 125m (410ft) and 175m (574ft).
 Within this region, there is approximately a 17.3 percent chance that the geofence captures one individual or less.
-For our hypothetical neighborhood, the geofence used in Chatrie would only be appropriate within the dark blue regions of Figure \ref{fig:ApplitedRadii}.
+For our hypothetical neighborhood, the geofence used in Chatrie would only be appropriate within the dark blue regions of Figure \ref{fig:selectiveExpansion}.
 These dark blue regions represent local parks and other sparsely populated regions.
 If an agency were wanting to conduct a surveillance operation in the residential or commercial regions, then they would have to employ a smaller digital perimeter.

-This toy example is only meant to illustrate how analysts can apply the plug-in estimators to real world applications.
+This example is only meant to illustrate how analysts can apply the plug-in estimators to real world applications.
+Our use of a static density map reflects the reality that most analysts cannot access spatio-temporal datasets that accurately measure patterns of human activity.
 Analysts can adopt more sophisticated datasets and approaches that are uniquely applicable to their legal scenario.
 Nonetheless, this exercise provides a way to understand how estimates from these plug-in estimators help contextualize geofence proposals.
 Specifically, they provide a way to estimate selective expansion capabilities, or the probability that law enforcement will over-surveil local residents given uneven population densities.